ansumanm/Docs/DeviceDrivers.md

 If the ISR defers processing to a softer mechanish, this might not appear in the ISR's stack trace directly but would be part of a separate stack trace for the softirq, tasklet or the workqueue handler.
 ### Return from Interrupt
 Finally, the trace includes the return from interrupt handling, restoring the state to continue execution of the task that was interrupted.

+## How it works
+### Hardware trigger
+A hardware event triggers an interrupt signal to the CPU
+### CPU response
+The CPU responds by temporarily halting the current execution flow (either user-space code or kernel-space code) and jumps into a predifined address in memory where the interrupt handling code begins.
+This address is setup during the system's initialization phase and points to the interrupt entry point.
+### Interrupt entry point execution
+The code at interrupt entry point performs several critical functions
+#### Saving state
+It saves the state of the currently executing process or kernel thread to ensure it can be resumed later without loss of data or corruption.
+This typically involves saving registers and other CPU state information.
+#### Switching Stacks
+If necessary, it switches from user stack to kernel stack.

+#### Acknowledging the interrupt
+The interrupt has to be acknowledged to the hardware.

+#### Determining the Source
+If identifies the source of the interrupt to dispatch the handling to the correct ISR.

+### Dispatch to ISR
+Once the initial handling is complete, the system dispatches control to the specific ISR.